Double Dare (Waterparks album)

-Double Dare is the debut studio album by American pop rock band Waterparks, released on November 4, 2016 by Equal Vision.
+Double Dare is the debut studio album by the American pop rock band Waterparks, released on November 4, 2016 by Equal Vision.
 The album garnered positive reviews from critics.
 Double Dare spawned three singles: "Stupid for You", "Hawaii (Stay Awake)" and "Royal".

 Composition

 Musically, Double Dare has been described as pop punk, pop rock, and electropop.

 Promotion

 On August 31, 2016, Waterparks revealed the album's title, artwork, and release date via social media and released the first single from the record, 'Stupid for You'.
 The first track, "Hawaii (Stay Awake)", premiered on September 30 on the Sirius XM Hits1 Pete Wentz's Hits and Misses Show and was released on October 3.
 On August 1, 2017, the band announced via their Twitter account that they joined Monster Energy's Outbreak Tour series with their Made in America Tour, with As It Is, Chapel and Sleep On It as their opening acts.